dheerajshenoy/navi/rtd/index.rst

 .. image:: _static/banner.png
    :align: center

 Welcome to the documentation for Navi.
+This documentation is for version |version|.

 Navi is a minimalist and efficient file manager designed for users who value speed and simplicity.
 Developed using the Qt framework in C++, Navi offers a keyboard-driven interface inspired by terminal-based file managers like Ranger and Vifm, while leveraging the enhanced capabilities of a graphical user interface.